 Woodworking: Woodworking screws are some of the most common types of screws.
 Used for connecting two or more wooden objects, woodworking screws feature a tapered shank with sharp threading to dig into the wood.

 Drywall: Although they can be used for woodworking, drywall screws are designed for use on drywall projects.
 However, the wrong-sized drywall anchor screw could damage pure plaster walls.
 The drywall screw size, length and weight must match the type of wall or ceiling drywall being used.
-Many drywall screws as twinfast screws which feature two threads.
+Drywall screws for metal studs or hardwood, when used in cabinet work, are fine thread and twinfast which features two threads.
+They typically have a sharp point and a black oxide finish.
+When drywall screws are used in wood studs or soft woods (in cabinetry), they feature coarse threads.

-Machine: Similar to woodworking screws, machine screws are a common type of screw used in machining applications to connect two or more metal objects.
+Machine: Machine screws are a common type of screw used in machining applications to connect two or more metal objects.
+They fit in with corresponding nuts or tapped holes that have the same diameter and number of threads.

 Lag: Also known as coach screws, a lab screw is a type of screw that forms its own thread in pre-drilled holes and is usually used to fasten metal to wood.